SGX Nifty indicates a positive start for Sensex, Nifty

 The rising number of Covid-19 and Omicron cases in India and the world will dictate the course of the stock market this year, say experts.

-On Friday, benchmark indices closed higher, led by gains in Reliance Industries, TCS and ICICI Bank amid a mixed trend in global markets.
-Sensex ended 142.81 points higher at 59,744.65 and Nifty rose 66.80 points to close at 17,812.

-Asian Paints was the top Sensex gainer rising 1.79% followed by TCS, Nestle India, Ultratech Cement, ICICI Bank and Reliance Industries.
-Bajaj Finserv, M&M, Bajaj Finance, HDFC and Titan were among top Sensex losers, falling up to 1.39%.
+On Tuesday, the Indian equity market closed in the green for the third consecutive session ahead of the Q3 earnings season.
+Sensex ended 221 points higher at 60,616 and Nifty rose 52 points to 18,055.
+HCL Tech, HDFC and Tech Mahindra were the top Sensex gainers, rising up to 4.30%.
+Tata Steel, Bajaj Finance, ITC, Asian Paints and Kotak Bank and Dr Reddy's were among the top Sensex losers, falling up to 3.32%.

-Foreign institutional investors (FIIs) bought shares worth Rs 496.27 crore on January 7, and domestic institutional investors (DIIs) sold shares worth Rs 115 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) bought shares worth Rs 111.91 crore on January 11, and domestic institutional investors (DIIs) lapped up shares worth Rs 481 crore, as per provisional data available on NSE.

 Global markets